rueian/ansible-elk-example/README.md

 **And if you want to change the `logstash` node, you also need to replace the ssl certs in `files/certs`**

-The certs is used for communication between `logstash-forwarder` and `logstash` and is configured with CN: *.logstash, therefore you must replace them if you want to change the hostname of `logstash` node.
+The certs is used for communication between `logstash-forwarder` and `logstash` and is configured with CN: `*.logstash`, therefore you must replace them if you want to change the hostname of `logstash` node.

 See [here](https://github.com/elastic/logstash-forwarder#important-tlsssl-certificate-notes) for generating a new cert.